matthewd673/metallicize/README.md

 *Note: all API calls are automatically batched internally for compatibility with `create-t3-app`'s `AppRouter` settings.*

 ### Success
 Success states define the conditions that must be met for a test to pass.
-Any number of conditions may be included, and they must all exactly match (for now) to pass.
+Any number of conditions may be included, and they must all match exactly.

 |Key|Description|
 |---|---
 `status?:number`|The HTTP status code `code?:string`|The `TRPCError` code (e.g.: `NOT_FOUND`)
+`errorMessage?:string`|The custom message attached to a `TRPCError` `dataStrict?:boolean`|When `true`, `data` must match the response object *exactly* to pass.
+Otherwise, only the keys specified in `data` must match.
-`errorMessage?:string`|The custom message attached to a `TRPCError` `data?:any`|The JSON object returned by a successful request
+`data?:any`|The JSON object returned by a successful request `headers?:any`|The response headers.
+Any headers specified within must match exactly.

 *Note: if every field is omitted, the test will always pass.*